atelierdumobile/AppXperienceFramework/README.md

 ```

 ### AppXperienceInterstitial
-It is made to display something only if the user has network and the service is reachable.
-If something goes wrong then won't bother the user with incomplet screen.
+It is made to be displayed if and only if the user has network and the service is reachable.
+If something goes wrong then the user won't be bothered with an incomplete screen.

 ``` objective-c
        //Do your own loading if need to.